Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Yet even picking one the best POS systems may cause problems if it’s not a good fit.
 You might have to enter

 The wrong system may not have the features necessary, or stick the owner with fees that could have been avoided.

-I put together a list of the top 5 POS systems for small business owners.
+I put together a list of the top five POS systems for small business owners.
 These are all quality products with great reputations.

-To help you choose among these good options, keep reading and we’ll cover every aspect that goes into making an informed decision.
+To help you choose among these good options, keep reading and I’ll cover every aspect that goes into making an informed decision.

 1. Square POS Review – The Best Overall Small Business POS System

-Since our team started reviewing the best POS systems on the market, I’ve come across Square POS systems at multiple locations where I do my in-person shopping.
+Since I started reviewing the best POS systems on the market, I’ve come across Square POS systems at multiple locations where I do my in-person shopping.

 And that’s for a reason.

 Among small businesses of all types, Square is fast becoming the overwhelming choice.
 This system’s software flexibility allows business owners to start using it to accept payments with their existing devices.